1942 Betteshanger miners' strike: Background

 The mine managers refused to accept the arguments put forward by the miners and took action; instead of paying the minimum wage, which had been set by agreements dating to 1933, the management stated they would only pay a piecework rate for the coal actually produced.
 The miners' union disputed this but failed to make progress and the union branch president and secretary both resigned over the matter.
 The Board of Trade's Department of Mines agreed to arbitrate in the dispute and sent Sir Charles Doughty to decide on the matter.
 Doughty was a veteran arbitrator and solicitor with experience in coal mining, though only in the north-west of England.
 Doughty ruled, on 19 December, that the 4-ton target for No.2 Face was achievable and that the rate per ton paid by the mine was generous.
-He did recommend that an additional bonus of 1 shilling 1 pence (£) be paid for coal produced from No. 2 Face in recognition of the difficult working conditions.
+He did recommend that an additional bonus of 1 shilling 1 penny (£) be paid for coal produced from No. 2 Face in recognition of the difficult working conditions.